-FCS_RNG.1/P2High Random number generation - AIS31 P2-High
+FCS_RNG.1/P2High Random number generation - AIS31 P2-High Hierarchical to: No other components.

-FCS_RNG.1.1/P2High The TSF shall provide a physical random number generator that implements total-failure and online tests of the random source.

-FCS_RNG.1.2/P2High The TSF shall provide 16-bit random numbers generated by a physical random number generator (referred to as DTRNG FRO) coupled with Von-Neumann post-processing mechanism that meets AIS31 version 3.1 Functional Classes and Evaluation Methodology for Physical Random Number Generators,

-25 September 2001, Class P2-High (German metric).

-FCS_RNG.1/RGS_B1 Random number generation - RGS_B1

-FCS_RNG.1.1/RGS_B1 The TSF shall provide a physical random number generator that implements of [12];

-- the rules RègleArchiGVA-1 and the recommendation RecomArchiGVA-1

-- total failure tests and online tests.
+FCS_RNG.1.1/P2High The TSF shall provide a physical random number generator that implements total-failure and online tests of the random source .
+FCS_RNG.1.2/P2High The TSF shall provide 16-bit random numbers generated by a physical random number generator (referred to as DTRNG FRO) coupled with Von-Neumann post-processing mechanism that meets AIS31 version 3.1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2-High (German metric).
+Dependencies: No dependencies.
+FCS_RNG.1/RGS_B1 Random number generation - RGS_B1 Hierarchical to: No other components.
+FCS_RNG.1.1/RGS_B1 The TSF shall provide a physical random number generator that implements - the rules RègleArchiGVA-1 and the recommendation RecomArchiGVA-1 of [21] ; - total failure tests and online tests.
+FCS_RNG.1.2/RGS_B1 The TSF shall provide random numbers that meet the rule RègleArchiGVA- 2 of [21].
+Dependencies: No dependencies. - The TSF fulfils some but not all the necessary rules to comply with [21] regarding random numbers generators (RNG).
+The composite product's RNG will comply with [21] only when all the rules of §2.4 "Génération d'aléa cryptographique" of [21] are addressed.
+In particular, a cryptographic post-processing must be implemented by the composite developer.

+6.1.6 Alternative Random Numbers (EHP DTRNG FRO)

+175 The TOE shall meet the requirement "Quality metric for random numbers (FCS_RNG.1)" as specified below (Common Criteria Part 2 extended).

+FCS_RNG.1/EHP Random number generation (alternative) Hierarchical to: No other components.
+FCS_RNG.1.1/EHP The TSF shall provide a physical true random number generator that implements: test fail (RNG.2.1) s, A health test that detects severe degradation of entropy source.
+When the health RNG must not be used. mechani (RNG.2.2) hism, A test that detects malfunction in RNG system including post-processing control logic, etc. If problem is detected, no random number is generated.

+control logic, etc. il problem is detected, no fandom namber is g

-FCS RNG.1.2/RGS B1 The TSF shall provide random numbers that meet the rule RègleArchiGVA-
+FCS_RNG.1.2/EHP The TSF shall provide random numbers that meet: (RNG.2.3) Generated random numbers shall pass AIS31 statistical tests (Test Procedure A).
+Dependencies: No dependencies

-2 of [12].

-Warning: The TSF fulfils some but not all the necessary rules to comply with the composite developer.

-[12] regardingrandom numbers generators (RNG).
-The composite product's RNG will comply with [12] only when all the rules of §2.4 "Génération d'aléa cryptographique" of [12] are addressed.
-In particular, a cryptographic post-processing must be implemented by

-Memory Access Control
+6.1.7 Memory Access Control